wp-plugins/gravity-forms-salesforce/readme.txt

 == Changelog ==

+= 2.2.3 =
+* Fixed issue where Web to Lead Form Editor would no longer load if Salesforce API plugin was enabled and not configured. <a href="http://wordpress.org/support/topic/since-v-222-upgrade-cant-edit-any-forms">As reported here</a> and <a href="http://wordpress.org/support/topic/php-fatal-error-with-invalid-credentials">here</a>.
+* Fixed issue where Salesforce Fields disappeared when mapping fields using the Salesforce API plugin, as <a href="http://wordpress.org/support/topic/patch222-fix-issue-with-fields-disappearing-when-trying-to-wire-api-up">reported here</a>.
+Thanks to @gmcinnes for the fix.
+* Improved XML validation by escaping XML characters `< ' " & >` and also removing UTF-8 "control characters".
+Should solve the <a href="http://wordpress.org/support/topic/cleaning-utf-8-for-soap-submission">issue reported here</a> in regards to "PHP Fatal error: Uncaught SoapFault exception: [soapenv:Client] An invalid XML character (Unicode: 0xb) was found in the element content of the document."

 = 2.2.2 =
 * Added Edit Form and Preview Form links to Salesforce.com Feeds list
 * Fixed issues with array processing with new `_remove_empty_fields` and `_convert_to_utf_8` methods